 How can you do so if you are a personality type with substantial difficulty in that arena?
 It’s hard, but it can and must be done for your well-being.
 Here are some ideas:

 - You can participate in a soothing activity that redirects your mind and thoughts.
 I know someone who takes to her piano whenever she feels anxious.

-- You can schedule activities that divert your attention such as watching a movie, playing cards, attending an interesting function, etc.
+- You can schedule activities that divert your attention such as watching a movie, playing cards, or attending an interesting function.

 - You can engage in physical exercise such as sports or attendance at your local gym to help channel your nervous energy.

 - You can discuss your feelings with a friend as a sounding board to get a better perspective on the particular situation.

 - Or, you can make the decision to change your modus operandi.

 Your modus operandi is simply your normal way of behaving.
 Changing your M.O. is the hardest choice of all.
 It takes constant attention and self-assessment to be aware of how you are acting, to settle your mind, and to choose to move on to something else.